A Decomposition Theorem for Unitary Group Representations on Kaplansky-Hilbert Modules and the Furstenberg-Zimmer Structure Theorem: Introduction

 \subsection{Acknowledgements}

 We thank Rainer Nagel for long-lasting support and many inspiring discussions.
-We also thank Terence Tao and Asgar Jamneshan for becoming interested in our work and for their readiness to exchange ideas on these topics, and Sascha Trostorff for pointing out a mistake in an earlier version of this article.
+We thank Terence Tao and Asgar Jamneshan for becoming interested in our work and for their readiness to exchange ideas on these topics, and Patrick Hermle and Sascha Trostorff for pointing out mistakes in an earlier version of this article.
+We are also grateful towards the anonymous referees for their valuable feedback.

 Nikolai Edeko and Henrik Kreidler are grateful to the MFO for providing an opportunity to work on this project in a stimulating atmosphere.
 Henrik Kreidler also acknowledges the finanical support from the DFG (project number 451698284).